streamwithadot/TheQKit/README.md

 ## Known Issues, Dependency Awareness, and Goals

-This is a beta version of our SDK for playing The Q network games; issues are expected and currently the dependency list is larger than it should be.
+This is first release of our SDK for playing The Q network games; issues are expected and currently the dependency list is larger than it should be.
 In future versions we would like to trim down the number of dependencies this framework requires.

 ## Author